San Diego Air & Space Museum: Special exhibits

-In addition to the changing special exhibits at the front of the museum, there are a number of early aviation exhibits hanging from the ceiling.
+In addition to the changing special exhibits at the front of the museum, there are several early aviation exhibits hanging from the ceiling.
 Visitors are encouraged to look up while making their way through the special exhibit.
-Guests who do not pay to see the special exhibit pass through the Hall of Fame hallway where portraits of aviation pioneers are displayed.
+Guests who do not pay to see the special exhibit pass through the International Air & Space Hall of Fame hallway, where portraits of aviation pioneers are displayed.
 Also along this hallway are exhibits about Jacqueline "Jackie" Cochran and the Women Airforce Service Pilots.

 Hanging above this area are exhibits of the Leonardo da Vinci Ornithopter (mock-up), Cayley Glider (reproduction), Lilienthal Glider (reproduction), Chanute Glider (reproduction), 1901 Wright Glider (reproduction), 1902 Wright Glider (reproduction), Deperdussin 1911 Type Militaire, Beachey "Little Looper" (reproduction), and the Vin Fiz Flyer (reproduction).

 The museum also has the California lunar sample displays.

 World War I Gallery

 In addition to the boardwalk and era-style tent similar to those used by the Lafayette Escadrille, the gallery has reproductions of an Albatros D.Va, a Fokker Dr.I and Fokker E.III Eindecker, and authentic examples of a SPAD S.VII.c.1 and Nieuport 28.
 Among the many displays is a model of the synchronization gear first developed for the Fokker Eindecker.
-With the press of a button, guests can see how the propeller and rotary engine would move and coordinate the trigger action so pilots wouldn't shoot off their own propellers in combat.
+With the press of a button, guests can see how the propeller and rotary engine would move and coordinate the trigger action so pilots would not shoot off their own propellers in combat.